milesdaudistel/notes/notes.md

 #React.js
 React is a javascript library for UI stuff, and only UI stuff.
 Node.js is for making a server (the client/server paradigm).
 Angular is for both making a server and making a UI.
+It's not a framework.
+It usually needs to be extended.

 	const element = <h1>Hello, world!</h1>;